andrasq/arlib/Readme.md

 traditional unix command option extractor, returns an object with the options set as properties.
-Like traditional unix, getopt only checks for option switches at the beginning of the argument list, preceding non-switch arguments.
+Like traditional unix, getopt only checks for option switches at the beginning of the argument list, before non-switch arguments.
 It recognizes '-' as a filename and '--' as the special marker that stops further argument scanning.

         var getopt = require('arlib/getopt').getopt;
         var options = getopt(process.argv, "f:h");